liamhuber/pyiron-publication-template/README.md

 * Develop and science your heart out.
     * Everything in the `projects` folder is gitignored, so put your projects there
     * The notebook `scratch.ipynb` is also ignored
-    * Be mindful about the volume of data (e.g. calculation results) you push and pull;
+    * Be mindful about the volume of data (e.g. calculation results) you push and pull.
+* Document your process using LaTeX in the `writeup` directory
+    * Update the `boilerplate` and `authors` to suite your needs.
+      * Note that the title is stored in the boiler plate!
+    * Consider using the `supplementary` directory to track your work as you do it, so you don't need to go back and figure things out.
+    * TODO: Use `pylatex` to automatically scrape data to minimize human error.

 ## mybinder